3 Card Casino Poker - Strategy & Tips For Winning

 Pair plus bets are paid independently of the dealer’s hand.
 This side-bet pays 1-to-1 for a pair, 4-to-1 for a flush, 5-to-1 for a straight, 30-to-1 for 3 of a kind and 40-to-1 for a straight flush.
 The pair plus bet is optional - though you would not be happy to see a straight flush if you decline this bet while playing!

-Playing Strategies - How To Win At 3 Card Poker
+The Best Playing Strategies For 3 Card Poker

 It's no fun playing casino games if you don't ever win, right?
-And if you do want to win playing 3 card poker you're going to need to know how to play using the the optimal strategies.
-Knowing what to do (and when) might keep you winning small amounts, and increasing your chances to ultimately hit a big winning hand.
+And if you do want to win some money playing 3 card poker you're going to need how to play using the the optimal strategies.
+Knowing what to do and when might keep you winning small amounts, and increasing your chances to ultimately hit a big winning hand.

-Optimum player strategy against the dealer is to make the play or raise wager with Queen-6-4 or better and fold with anything lower, though the simpler strategy of playing queens or higher will give similar results.
+Optimum player strategy against the dealer is to make the play or raise wager with Queen-6-4 or better, though the simpler strategy of queens or higher will give similar results.
 In fact, the dealer himself plays with the latter strategy of those two.
-This has been proven by a computer program which analysed all potential combinations of a players hand (22,100) against all combinations of the dealers cards (18,424).

 Basically this means playing: